eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 + "numeric": either a floating point or integer value

 If `classname` in `isa(obj, classname)` "is a cell array of string,"
-	return a logical array of the same size.
+	return a logical array (i.e., boolean array) of the same size.
 The array would contain true for each class that `obj` belongs to
 	\cite[\S3.1, pp. 40]{Eaton2016a}.